 2. High Rate: Goldman Sachs Bank USA – 1.20% APY, no minimum balance (but no ATM access)

 Our advertiser Goldman Sachs Bank USA, the consumer bank of Wall Street giant Goldman Sachs, offers a 1.20% APY on deposits.
 There is no minimum balance and there are no transaction fees.
 Upon opening the account you can deposit funds via electronic transfer, wire transfer or deposit by check.
 You can get access to your funds via electronic transfer or wire transfer.
 Goldman has consistently been paying one of the highest rates in the market, and has a big appetite to keep growing the business.
 With a 1.20% APY, you can get one of the highest rates in the market from a well known brand.

 The maximum deposit is $250,000 and deposits are FDIC insured.

 Discover Bank is famous for its credit cards.
 But it also has an online consumer bank.
-The savings account pays 1.10% APY.
-And now there is a special deal: if you deposit $15,000 into your first Discover online savings account, you will receive a $100 bonus.
-During the first year, you would earn $100 on top of the 1.10% APY, making this one of the most lucrative savings accounts on the market.
-The bonus offer is easy to get (no need to visit a branch), and you get all of the other benefits associated with Discover’s online bank on top.*
+The savings account pays 1.15% APY.
+And now there is a special deal: if you deposit $15,000 into your first Discover online savings account, you will receive a $150 bonus.* And if you deposit at least $20,000 into your account, you will receive a $200 bonus.* During the first year, you would earn the bonus on top of the 1.15% APY, making this one of the most lucrative savings accounts on the market.
+The bonus offer is easy to get (no need to visit a branch), and you get all of the other benefits associated with Discover’s online bank on top.

 6. Highest Rate From A Credit Union: Alliant – 1.11%, $5 to open and ATM access.